iluvcapra/bwavfile/CONTRIBUTING.md

-traits of LLM-predicted text or code will raise a flag: lack of brevity in descriptions or code comments, large amounts of text describing your process or steps that add little to understanding the changes you've made, use of an obsequious tone or being excessively accomodating.
+traits of LLM-predicted text or code will raise a flag: lack of brevity in descriptions or code comments, large amounts of text describing your process or steps that add little to understanding the changes you've made, use of an obsequious tone or being excessively accomodating, immediately doing requests without further discussion or clarifications.